GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ---

 {% Aside %}
-  We’re currently working on this API as part of the new [capabilities project](https://developers.google.com/web/updates/capabilities).
+  We're currently working on this API as part of the new [capabilities project](https://developers.google.com/web/updates/capabilities).
   Starting in Chrome 73, it is available as an [origin trial](#ot) on Android.
   This post will be updated as the API evolves.